 - flared nostrils when breathing

-All symptoms of pneumothorax should be treated as a medical emergency.
-Even if the symptoms are mild, seek urgent care as soon as possible.
+A collapse of the lung should be treated as a medical emergency.
+Even if the symptoms are mild, you should call 911 or go to the hospital as soon as possible.

 Treatments for a collapsed lung are designed to restore lung function by removing external pressure on the lung.

-If an air leak from the lung is the underlying cause of the collapse, surgery may be necessary to repair the leak.
-Your doctors will make two small incisions in your chest and insert a fiber optic camera into one of them to view the lung.
-A surgical tool will be inserted into the other incision and used to close the leak.
+If an air leak is the underlying cause of the collapse, surgery may be necessary to repair the leak.
+During the procedure, a surgeon will make two small incisions, or cuts, in your chest and insert a tiny camera into one of them to view the lung.
+A surgical tool will then be inserted into the other incision and used to close the leak.